morganswain13/morganswain13.github.io/README.md

 											<a href= "https://github.com/morganswain13/morganswain13.github.io/blob/95adeb96218298b75726651af6e6cf3debd529c8/Burlington%20Tree%20Health%20Project.pdf" class="image"><img src="images/gnr2bar.png" alt="" /></a>
 											<div class="inner">
 												<a href="https://github.com/morganswain13/morganswain13.github.io/blob/95adeb96218298b75726651af6e6cf3debd529c8/Burlington%20Tree%20Health%20Project.pdf"><h4>Burlington Tree Health Project</h4></a>
-												<p>Collaborated with a team of 3 other students in a course titled Basics of Data Science to successfully clean and analyze tree health data from the Burlington City Arborists.
+												<p>Collaborated with a team of 3 other students through a course at the University of Vermont, Statistics 187: Basics of Data Science, to successfully clean and analyze tree health data from the Burlington City Arborists.
 Used R to create correlation plots and interactive maps to showcase tree health accross the city. </p>
 											</div>
 										</article>
 										<article>
 											<a href="https://github.com/morganswain13/morganswain13.github.io/blob/95adeb96218298b75726651af6e6cf3debd529c8/Physical%20Health%20and%20Employment%20on%20Mental%20Health.Rmd" class="image"><img src="images/vcols.png" alt="" /></a>
 											<div class="inner">
 												<a href="https://github.com/morganswain13/morganswain13.github.io/blob/95adeb96218298b75726651af6e6cf3debd529c8/Physical%20Health%20and%20Employment%20on%20Mental%20Health.Rmd"><h4>Measuring Physical Health and Employment on Mental Health in New England</h4></a>
 												<p>Analyzed the relationship between employment and physical and mental health using data from ___.
-Answers questions: Is fatigue score independent of employment status in New England?
-Is there a difference in anx_tscore and slp_tscore between time 1 and time 2 amongst New Englanders?
+Answers questions such as: Is fatigue score independent of employment status in New England?
 Does social isolation t-score change between drinkers and non-drinkers for people 40 years old or above?
-Is there a relationship between physical function (DASI) and mental health status in New England?</p>
+Is there a relationship between physical function and mental health status in New England?</p>
 											</div>
 										</article>
 										<article>